 In order to apply for an apprenticeship you must first be in employment with a company who is willing to put you onto the degree apprenticeship scheme.
 The government national apprenticeship website has further information on this subject: https://www.apprenticeships.gov.uk/.
 This website also advertises vacancies for degree apprentices, unfortunately the university does not hold details of employers vacancies.

-If you are currently in employment with a company who is willing to support you through a degree apprenticeship, then they will need to contact us in the first instance to express their interest in the degree apprenticeship scheme and then this will trigger the application process etc. Please contact us at firstname.lastname@example.org
+If you are currently in employment with a company who is willing to support you through a degree apprenticeship, then they will need to contact us in the first instance to express their interest in the degree apprenticeship scheme and then this will trigger the application process etc. Our next intake is January 2023, and applications close on 30th November, so get in touch today: firstname.lastname@example.org